TUIlmenauAMS/FilterBanks_FastPythonImplementation/README.md

 For the theoretical background see the book:

-Gerald Schuller: "Filter Banks and Audio Coding - Compressing Audio Signals Using Python" Springer 2020,
+Gerald Schuller: "Filter Banks and Audio Coding - Compressing Audio Signals Using Python", Springer 2020,
 ISBN: 978-3-030-51249-1 (e-book)
 ISBN: 978-3-030-51251-4 (softcover or hardcover)